CodeBreaker0913/Runea/content/Homebrew/Fighter - Runebound.md

 To activate this feature, you must state your intended goal to the DM, who will determine if it is reasonable and achievable within the context of the current situation.
 Once the DM accepts your goal, all of your Runebound runes become active for the duration of your attempt to complete that objective.

 If you fail in your goal, the next time you take a long rest, you lose the benefits of this feature and cannot use it again for 1d4 days.
+Additionally, all of your Runebound runes are disabled for the same 1d4 day period.

 **Rune and Bones**
 Starting at 10th level, the arcane power of your Runebound runes imbues your very bones and sinews, granting you enhanced physical resilience.